 Suleymaniye Hamami is a little further away from Sultanahmet compared to the first three baths on the list.
 But it is worth it as it is part of the Suleymaniye Mosque, the most beautiful mosque in Istanbul.

-Suleymaniye Hamami was built in the 1550s for Suleiman the Magnificent.
+Suleymaniye Hammam was built in the 1550s for Suleiman the Magnificent.
 Built by Mimar Sinan, the most productive architect of the Ottoman Empire, the bathhouse is an architectural masterpiece.

-Suleymaniye Hamami is also the best Turkish bath for couples in Istanbul.
-The bathhouse, which allows visitors to visit as a couple, is an exception in this sense.
+Suleymaniye Hammam is also the best Turkish bath for couples in Istanbul.
+The hammam, which allows visitors to enter as a couple, is an exception in this sense.

-The bath, which costs around 40 Euros, is one of the most affordable Turkish baths in the Old City of Istanbul.
+The fixed price of Suleymaniye Hamam is 70 Euros in 2024.
 This hammam is very close to Beyazit, Laleli and Aksaray, which are popular accommodation places in Old Istanbul.

 5. Gedikpasa Hamami

-Gedikpasa Hamami is the oldest Turkish bath in Istanbul Old City with a history dating back to 1475.
+Gedikpasa Hamami is the oldest Turkish bath in the Old City of Istanbul with a history dating back to 1475.

 The main thing that distinguishes Gedikpasa Hamami from others is that it has a small pool inside.
 The bath, which is very close to the Grand Bazaar, is located in Beyazit.